WCAG 2.1 · Level A · Perceivable

 Should I describe every image with long alt text?

 No — match the alt text to the image's purpose.
 Decorative: alt="".
-Functional: describe the action.
+Functional (like a button icon): describe the action, not the image.
 Informative: convey the information.
-Brevity matters.
+For complex charts or graphs, a short alt paired with a detailed nearby text description works best.
+Brevity and accuracy beat length every time.

 If the background image carries meaning, yes — but you cannot add alt to CSS.
-Use an <img> tag with alt or expose the meaning in adjacent text.
+Use an <img> tag with alt, or expose the meaning in adjacent visible text.
+Decorative CSS backgrounds are fine to leave without a text alternative because they are invisible to assistive technology by default.

 Other Perceivable criteria